Ads keep this website free for you.

 See Vacant Home Tax on the City of Toronto website.

-The deadline to declare a property's 2022 occupancy status is the Interim Tax due date (third Thursday in March).
-The late declaration deadline is April 30th.
+The deadline to declare a property's 2023 occupancy status is the Interim Tax due date - third Thursday in March, so March 21, 2024.
+The late declaration deadline is April 30th, but late declarations are subject to a $250 fee.

 All owners of residential property in Ottawa will be required to declare the status of their property/properties annually.